philipmat/discogs-xml2db/README.md

 Download the latest dump files from discogs manually from [discogs](https://data.discogs.com/) or run `get_latest_dumps.sh`.

-To check the files' integrity download the appropriate checksum file from [https://data.discogs.com/](https://data.discogs.com/), place it in the same directory as the dumps and compare the checksums.
+To check the files' integrity, download the appropriate checksum file from [https://data.discogs.com/](https://data.discogs.com/), place it in the same directory as the dumps and compare the checksums.